 - Bringing on and retaining support talent is a challenge

 Truly the margins between Risers and CX Champions are narrow, and there’s a good opportunity to leverage your customer experience to grab market share from your competitors.
 Here are some actions Risers can take to differentiate and elevate service.

 - Bring in automation at key touchpoints: A no-code chatbot can provide instant answers, eliminating wait times and freeing agents to manage higher priority tickets.

 - Work smarter, not harder: Let technology shoulder the load.
-AI and app integrations can help you improve workflow, efficiency and productivity.
+AI and app integrations can help you improve workflow, efficiency, and productivity.

 Support your agents:

-- Get proactive: Incentivise your agents by tying their performance KPIs to the company’s incremental revenue growth.
+- Get proactive: Incentivize your agents by tying their performance KPIs to the company’s incremental revenue growth.
 That can be achieved through automated bots, which can supply the customer with proactive purchase recommendations and help free up agents’ time for more hands-on interactions.

 - Value quality over quantity: Bring in only the best-in-breed apps that offer a complete view of customer data in a single client workspace.
 Discard tools that don’t use modern APIs so your agents aren’t toggling between screens to serve customers.